Transparency

 - Ranking satellite internet providers ahead of fiber providers

-The silliness is a predictable result of financial incentives.
+The silliness is downstream of financial incentives.
 Broadband Map aims to avoid falling into that trap.
-The business model will evolve, but the goal is to stay useful to consumers without bending reality for clicks or commissions.
+Broadband Map's business model will keep evolving over time, but a couple goals should stay stable: Be useful to consumers.
+Don't bend reality for clicks or commissions.

 Broadband Map's Approach